srija-1008/srija-project-1/README.md

 # srija-project-1
-hi every one
-welcome to GITHUB
+HI EVERY ONE WELCOME TO  GITHUB